-Among the FY 21 new hires in the permanent workforce, there was one new hire that self-identified as a PWD.
-There were no new hires that self-identified as a PWTD.
+10 new hires identified as a PWD.
+0 new hires self-identified as a PWTD.

 2. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the new hires for any of the mission-critical occupations (MCO)?
 If "yes", please describe the triggers below.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.